gromacs/gromacs/docs/gmxapi/userguide/install.rst

 ---------------------------------------------

-If you don't want to "source" your :ref:`GMXRC <getting access to |Gromacs|>` file, you can tell the package where to find a gmxapi compatible GROMACS installation with ``gmxapi_ROOT``.
+If you don't want to "source" your :ref:`GMXRC <getting access to |Gromacs|>` file, you can tell the package where to find a gmxapi compatible |Gromacs| installation with ``gmxapi_ROOT``.
 E.g. ``gmxapi_ROOT=/path/to/gromacs pip install .``

 Before updating the ``gmxapi`` package it is generally a good idea to remove the